officialrajdeepsingh/awesome-nextjs/README.md

 ## Animation

+- [Popply Library](https://www.popplylibrary.com) - Explore an animation, use it as you like, and enhance your tooltip with over 50+ available animation effects.

 ## Icons Library

 - [React icons](https://react-icons.github.io/react-icons/) - Use the popular SVG icons in your React projects easily with react-icons.